Hydra-Chain/hydragon-core-contracts/docs/HydraDelegation/HydraDelegation.md

 function setCommission(uint256 newCommission) external nonpayable
 ```

-Sets commission for validator.
+Sets commission for staker.

-*Anyone can set commission, but if the caller is not validator, it will not have any effect.*
+*Anyone can set commission, but if the caller is not active validator, it will not have any effect.*

 #### Parameters